zagmi/shitcoin_price/README.md

 - router: The address of the router, Uniswap, Pancakeswap, SushiSwap, or other.
 - token: The address of the contract of the token that we want to consult the price.

+NOTE: Check the test folder for an example implementation.
 ## Additional information

 - [Check for rpc url here 🚨](https://rpc.info)